About the Sri Lankan Frogmouth

 Tropical and subtropical moist forests

-The Sri Lankan Frogmouth is currently classified as Least Concern.
-Conservation efforts are crucial for preserving this species for future generations.
+The Sri Lankan Frogmouth is currently classified as Least Concern on the IUCN Red List.

 Currently assessed as Least Concern by the IUCN, the Sri Lankan Frogmouth faces localized threats from habitat loss, particularly deforestation and fragmentation of tropical forests in both Sri Lanka and the Western Ghats.
 Agricultural expansion, logging, and human encroachment reduce available habitat and may isolate populations.
 Although the species tolerates secondary growth and some disturbed habitats, long-term survival depends on the preservation of large tracts of forest.
 There is no evidence of significant population decline at present, but continued habitat degradation could pose future risks.